3 Sales Organization Structures For High-Performance Sales Teams

 - When you’re starting out with two sales reps, it’s difficult to split them into four different teams—you just won’t have enough manpower for the job.

-- By splitting up the funnel into different stages, there can be friction between the hand off of customers as they travel through the funnel.
+- By splitting up the funnel into different stages, there can be friction between the hand-offs as customers travel through the funnel.

-- Because teams are highly specialized, each team member becomes increasingly disconnected from the overall business goals of the company.
+- Because teams are highly specialized, each team member becomes increasingly disconnected from the company's overall business goals.
 They’re focused on their own specific numbers and metrics instead.

-Most startups will find that some form of the assembly line will work best for them.
+Most startups find that some version of the assembly line works best for them.
 It’s great for reducing the complexity of your sales cycle, increasing sales efficiency, and scaling your team.
 Your sales cycle is probably relatively complex—and will grow more complex along with your business.
 The higher your annual customer value (ACV), the more important it is to have specialized sales team members dedicated to each part of the customer journey.

-A pod works along similar lines to the assembly line model of sales, but instead creates focused tight-knit groups, or “pods” that are composed of team members that play different roles.
+A pod organizational structure works along similar lines to the assembly line model of sales, but instead creates tight-knit groups, or “pods” composed of team members that play different roles.
 A podular organization is customer-centric.

-For example, a six-person sales pod would be composed of three SDRs, two AEs, and one Customer Success rep. Instead of having large teams, you create little pods of specialized roles, and each pod is responsible for the entire journey of specific customers.
+For example, a six-person sales pod would include three SDRs, two AEs, and one Customer Success rep. Instead of having large teams, you create little pods of specialized roles, and each pod is responsible for the entire journey of specific customers.

 With the pod, you build a more modular and flexible structure than the traditional model.
-Since success is measured by pod, each member of the sales force has a larger, more holistic view of the entire company.
-Pods build more meaningful connections between people who are working together.
-You can specialize pods based on different industries, verticals, or countries.
+Since success is measured by pod, each sales force member has a larger, more holistic view of the entire company.
+Pods build more meaningful connections between people who are working together and build stronger relationships with their customers.
+You can specialize pods based on different industries, verticals, product lines, or countries.